-I, \\\\\\, as a Delegate of the US Chess Federation, have read and understand the US Chess policy on Conflict of Interest (COI) for Delegates.
-I further affirm the following as of the date I sign this document (select one only):
+, as a Delegate of the US Chess Federation, have read and stand the US Chess policy on Conflict of Interest (COI) for Delegates.
+I further affirm the ring as of the date I sign this document (select one only): ing as of the date I sign this document (select one only).
+I do not have any conflict(s) of interest that are required to be disclosed under the US Chess COI policy for delegates.
+I wish to disclose the following actual or potential conflict(s) of interest as described below and/or as detailed in the attached signed statement. ,

-- □ I do not have any conflict(s) of interest that are required to be disclosed under the US Chess COI policy for delegates. - □ I wish to disclose the following actual or potential conflict(s) of interest as described below and/or as detailed in the attached signed statement.
+Delegate's Name:

-Delegate's Name: \\\\\
+Delegate's Signature:

-Date Signed: \\\\\
+Date Signed:

-$\Box$ See Attachment(s) $\Box$ There are no Attachment(s)
+☐ See Attachment(s) ☐ There are no Attachment(s)